 But even before that fake news has been a problem.
 Rulers and monarchs have always spun stories to their advantage.
-Perhaps the first example of this is back in the reign of Ramses II who depicted the Battle of Kadesh, the earliest battle for which we have dates, tactics and formations, as a great victory for the Egyptian forces.
+Perhaps the first example of this is back in the reign of Ramses II.
+This pharoah depicted the Battle of Kadesh (the earliest battle for which we have dates, tactics and formations) as a great victory for the Egyptian forces.
 The outcome is a lot less certain than the bas-reliefs of Ramses make out though and at best these are misrepresentations, at worst fake news.

-With the rise of the press in the 18th century came more and more fake news.
-The Morning Post, a newspaper founded in 1772, featured mostly made up stories.
-Marie Antoinette was again a target, this time from the British press, with The Morning Post publishing a false story about her sexual patronage and preference for English men.
-Yellow journalism at the end of the 19th century came to define and set the agenda for that period in America.
+Late 19th century “yellow journalism” defined and set the agenda for that period in America.
 Locked in a circulation war William Randolph Hearst’s New York Journal and Joseph Pulitzer’s New York World declared that the USS Maine, docked in Spanish-owned Havana, was blown up by a torpedo launched by the Spanish.
 The fallout from this started the Spanish-American War.
-In the subsequent Philippine-American War made up stories about atrocities were also rampant in the US press.
+In the subsequent Philippine-American War, made-up stories about atrocities were also rampant in the US press.

-Macedonian fake news farms flood social media with stories about a Democratic Part linked paedophile ring based in a pizza restaurant’s basement or that Hillary Clinton was having people murdered to cover up crimes.
-Fake news has always been a part of our lives but in the world of social media it has been weaponised and spreads like never before.
+Macedonian fake news farms flood social media with stories about a Democratic Party linked paedophile ring based in a pizza restaurant’s basement or that Hillary Clinton was having people murdered to cover up crimes.
+Fake news has always been a part of our lives but in the world of social media, it has been weaponised and spreads like never before.

 Stories appearing on Facebook or Twitter can spread around the globe before anyone can debunk them.
 It is far, far easier to break things than to fix them and fake news depends on this.
 Fake News taps into rage and anger, two motivating emotions which encourages people to hit like or share without thinking.

 How to really fight fake news